July 21, 2017

 - Build Community Find friends or family members to share in your workouts and healthy meal planning.
 The support and accountability of a community can help you achieve your health goals.
 Online support can be valuable too, so check out the Moore Metabolics Facebook for tips, recipes, and motivation.

 Medical Treatment for Obesity

 When it is time to consult a doctor for treatment of obesity?
 If you are concerned that obesity is affecting your health, and you’ve struggled to lose weight or maintain weight loss on your own, you may benefit from the guidance of an experienced bariatric specialist.
 In the United States over 20 million people may be candidates for bariatric surgery, but fewer than 1% of them have weight loss surgery.
 There are a range of non-surgical procedures and bariatric surgeries that can cure obesity.
-At Moore Metabolics, Dr. Moore takes into account each patient’s medical history, lifestyle, and health goals to create a personalized treatment plan.
+At Moore Metabolics, our bariatric surgeons take into account each patient’s medical history, lifestyle, and health goals to create a personalized treatment plan.
 Treatment options include: